surajs02/eslint-config-jsx/README.md

 # eslint-config-jsx

-ESLint shareable config based on Suraj's [JSX Codeguide](https://github.com/surajs02/jsx-codeguide) where relevant eslint rules extend recommended eslint/react rules to enforce the codeguide to improve code maintainability for JavaScript and React projects.
+ESLint shareable config based on [JSX Codeguide] where relevant eslint rules extend recommended eslint/react rules to enforce the codeguide to improve code maintainability for JavaScript and React projects.

 ## Installation
 Ensure eslint is installed before installing this package: